The charnes--cooper transformation and fractional programs with convex polynomials: The Charnes--Cooper Transformation

 Multiplying both sides by $t$ yields

-where the last inequality follows from $\left(s_{i}, t_{i}\right) \in \widetilde{K}$ for $i=1,2.$ Therefore, $ (s,t) \in \widetilde{K},$ which establishes the convexity of $\widetilde{K}.$ By definition, we have
+where the last inequality follows from $\left(s_{i}, t_{i}\right) \in K_{\leq}$ for $i=1,2.$ Therefore, $ (s,t) \in K_{\leq},$ which establishes the convexity of $K_{\leq}.$ By definition, we have

 and $\widetilde F(s,t)=t\,f(s/t)$ is indeed the perspective of $f$.
 Since the perspective operation preserves convexity (see \cite[page 89]{Boyd2004}), we know that $\widetilde F$ is a convex function on its domain.
-Therefore, \eqref{tilde{P}} is a convex optimization problem. \end{proof}
+Therefore, \eqref{Ptilde} is a convex optimization problem. \end{proof}